-- 1. Claims by coverage by year by town. - Relative average claim cost by coverage by year by town, modified by average age/symbol relativity by coverage by town4 average claim cost by coverage by year by town average claim cost by coverage by year, statewide average age/symbol relativity by cov., statewide

-3. County or county group assignments of the towns.
+- 1. Claims by coverage by year by town. - 2.
+Relative average claim cost by coverage by year by town, modified by average age/symbol relativity by coverage by town - $= \frac{\text{average claim cost by coverage by year by town}}{\text{average claim cost by coverage by year, statewide}}$ - : average age/symbol relativity by coverage by town average age/symbol relativity by coverage statewide - 3.
+County or county group assignments of the towns.

-As shown in Exhibit A6, for the three town Collision example the methodology yields
+As shown in Exhibit 12, for the three town collision example the methodology yields:

-Holland Wilmington Brighton .9011
+Holland Wilmington Brighton

-Estimated Relative 1,0846 1.0508 .9011
+Estimated Relative

-Severity
+Severity 1.0846 1.0508 .9011

-4The modification for average age/symbol is only needed for Comprehensive and Collision.
+&lt;sup>31 The modification for average age/symbol is only needed for comprehensive and collision.
 This modification is intended to remove from the territory analysis variations between towns that are captured by another rating variable, age/symbol factors.